April 6

 Intermediate Term=Down---The North American Winter seasonal correction looks complete – spring rally is next.
 The ‘trend’ has not turned up yet on an intermediate term basis.

-Term= Neutral– Short term cycles look to have bottomed --- support is now 1644-1650
+Short Term= Neutral– Short term cycles look to have bottomed --- support is now 1644-1650

 Support and Resistance for Monday